 Groundwater is the primary source of municipal and industrial water supply, with a total municipal abstraction of ca. 750 million m³ in 1991.
 Industrial water supply in 1991 was ca. 615 million m³ and 175 million m³ was used for irrigation (less than 3% of agricultural land is irrigated; levels continue to decline).
 Hydropower is a significant power generator and water consumer in Serbia accounting for 31% of total production in 2004 (11,021 GWh).
 There are 13 major reservoirs greater than 10 million m3 dedicated to energy production (e.g. Iron Gate I).

 The waterway network extends over 1,700 km of the Danube, Sava and Tisza rivers as well as the 600km navigable part of the Danube-Tisza-Danube (DTD) system.
 All are directly or indirectly connected with the European inland network.
 Navigation improvements on the Danube have been systematic and continuous.
 The Tisza is navigable over 164 km and the Sava over 207 km (part of an international Sava waterway connecting Croatia, Bosnia & Herzegovina and Serbia with the Danube).

 Flood control is provided by levees on the major rivers of the Pannonian Plain and central Serbia where all major cities and significant industrial facilities are located in potential flood areas.
 Smaller rivers are prone to torrents, with frequent flash floods and landslides; control measures are continually being augmented.

 Changes in the Serbian economy have resulted in a major reduction in pollution emissions.
-The economic downturn plus transformation to private ownership has resulted in significant variation in industries’ output since 1998.
+The economic downturn plus transformation to private ownership has resulted in significant variation in industries’ output during the 1998-2002 period.
 The list of significant point sources covers 46 communities and 14 industries (however many of the major industries are not covered due to lack of reliable data and most industrial wastewater quality analyses do not include specific pollutants).
 Industry is a significant source of hydraulic wastewater volume, while the nutrient load is significantly higher from municipal sources – due to the fact that municipal wastewaters are mainly discharged untreated and that current industrial output is low.